Resetting the Possibilities

 “What happens in Vegas stays in Vegas,” Stripling said.
 “But I’m hoping when you get home, you’ll share everything that you’ve learned from and at Conference with your friends, colleagues, and communities.”

 Stripling thanked the ALA Ambassadors, past ALA presidents, the ALA Executive Board, and conference sponsors.
 She also awarded a citation to ProQuest for its involvement with the Spectrum Scholarship Program, and presented Herb Krug with this year’s Freedom to Read Foundation Roll of Honor Award and Patricia Glass Schuman with Honorary Membership, the Association’s highest honor.
 She then introduced the session’s keynote speaker, alternate-reality game designer Jane McGonigal.

-An avid gamer herself, McGonigal cited a Gallup poll that found $3.1 trillion dollars is lost in the global economy because workers do not feel engaged in their work, and statistics showing a downward trend of students feeling less engaged the longer they stay in school.
+An avid gamer herself, McGonigal cited a Gallup poll that found $3.1 trillion is lost in the global economy annually because workers do not feel engaged in their work, and statistics showing a downward trend of students feeling less engaged the longer they stay in school.

 People want the chance to engage, develop skills and abilities, and to connect with other people who do the same, she said.
 According to McGonigal, 7.1 billion hours per week are spent playing games.
 The gender gap between boys and girls playing games has all but evened out—with 99% of boys playing games for more than an hour a day, and 94% of girls.

 McGonigal’s research has shown that the top 10 emotions people feel while gaming are all positive, and include joy, relief, love, contentment, and creativity.
 People associate games with violence, but games actually allow gamers to feel like they’re part of something bigger than themselves, she said.
 People want to see their creative agency have an impact on the world.